IRS: Stimulus checks generally arriving mid-May for SSI recipients

-The Internal Revenue Service says federal stimulus checks for those on Supplemental Security Income will “generally” receive checks mid-May — a spokesperson for the IRS told WRIC.
+The Internal Revenue Service says federal stimulus checks for those on Supplemental Security Income will “generally” receive checks mid-May, a spokesperson for the IRS said.

 Federal stimulus checks have been sent to millions of Americans since April after Congress passed and President Donald Trump signed the federal ‘Cares Act.’